Interrupts¶

 }

-When an interrupt is thrown:
+When an interrupt is raised:

 - The workflow runner saves a checkpoint